-VAS Carers can provide grants to enable carers to take a short break of their choice, through either Shared Care Scotland's Time to Live fund OR our new Time for Me fund, with money from Shetland Charitable Trust.
+We can provide grants to enable carers to take a short break, through either Shared Care Scotland's TIME TO LIVE fund OR our new TIME FOR ME fund, with money from Shetland Charitable Trust.

-We want to encourage carers, and the people they care for, to have a ‘break’, i.e. some time out from their regular caring routines.
-We want you to use the money to do something that you enjoy that will help promote good health and wellbeing.
+We want to encourage carers, and the people they care for, to have a 'break', i.e. some time out from their regular caring routines.
+We want you to use the money to do something that you enjoy, that will give you something to look forward to and will help promote good health and wellbeing.

 Short breaks will be subject to funding.
 We have set a limit on the amount of grant we can provide to allow as many carers as possible to benefit from the scheme.
 Currently, we are offering a grant up to a maximum of £150 per carer towards your chosen short break.
 This could be the cost towards a holiday, activity or therapy.
 Your application will be assessed against our eligibility criteria.

 Make a Request - it's Easy

 1. Apply online by accessing the online application above or call Amanda Brown to obtain a paper version of the application form (01595 743923).
 We can also help you compete an application over the phone if you prefer.

 2. Once VAS has received your completed application form we will acknowledge receipt.

 3. This will then register you with our service so that we can record you are a carer and send you any new carer information.